 Another option that Tile Premium offers is a 30-day history of your Tile's location.
 This essentially gives you a movement map for a device, showing you where it's been located.
 That means that if you lose a device, you can see a history of how it moves around the map and places where it's detected.
 If you don't have Premium, you can only see the last location.

-There are also free battery replacements, and the ability to share Tiles with contacts (so someone else can locate your keys, for example).
+There are also free battery replacements, and the ability to share Tiles with unlimited contacts (so someone else can locate your keys, for example) - but you can share a Tile with another user as standard without a subscription.

 Moving beyond Tile